AlloyTeam/AlloyStick/README.md

 #### 3.bind events

-You can call the actions by using function, but the more convenient way is to bind a key to an event: when the user press down the certain key , an action should be called.
+You can call the actions by using function **rolePlayTo**, but the more convenient way is to bind a key to an event: when the user press down the certain key , an action should be called.

 The second parameter means the action is called whether 'keydown' or 'keyup'.